Finance or Operating Lease?

 • It's an operating lease.

-• If the present value of the lease payments is < 90% of the item's value, it can be an operating lease.
+If the length of the lease is < 75% of the item's economic lifetime, it can be an operating lease.